Phalcode/gamevault-docs/docs/server-docs/setup.md

 Setting up a Crackpipe server can be done in a few simple steps.
 Before starting, there are some prerequisites you need to have in place.

 There are many ways to deploy a Crackpipe Server.
-Choose one from below.
+You can choose one from below.

-## Prerequisites

-- **Zipped Games in a specific name format**: Crackpipe needs the games to be in a specific name format to be able to identify and install them correctly.
-Definitely have a read on [this chapter.](structure.md)
-- **TypeORM-compatible PostgreSQL Server**: Crackpipe uses a PostgreSQL server to store all the data.
-Ensure that you have a TypeORM-compatible PostgreSQL server installed and running on your system.
-  - With the right setup using sqlite, Crackpipe doesn't need a Postgres database to run, so it can be skipped if necessary.
-Nevertheless, we suggest configuring a Postgres database to ensure the best performance.
-See [Method 1.1.](#method-11-docker-setup-without-postgresql)

-### Method 1: Docker Setup
+## Method 1: Docker Setup

-#### 1. Install Docker and Docker Compose
+### 1. Install Docker and Docker Compose

 Docker and Docker Compose are recommended to set up the Crackpipe server.
 If you do not have Docker and Docker Compose installed on your system, follow these steps to install them:

 - **Docker**: You can download Docker from the official [Docker website](https://www.docker.com/get-started).
 - **Docker Compose**: Docker Compose is already included in the Docker Desktop installation for Windows and macOS users.
 If you are using Linux, follow the instructions on the [Docker Compose installation page](https://docs.docker.com/compose/install/).

-#### 2. Create a Docker Compose file
+### 2. Create a Docker Compose file

 Create a new file named `docker-compose.yml` in a directory of your choice and copy the following code: